 It's important to research your keywords and choose common terms that the people in your targeted demographic use.
 These might include "fine dining," "fresh and cooked-to-order fast food" and "organic foods."
 Posting high-quality content about your restaurant is also important.
 A standardized profile can speed up the process of claiming your listings, but you should tailor each listing to the directory where it's posted.
 For example, don't rave about your in-house cured steaks in a post for a vegetarian magazine.

 Getting a free listing usually requires providing a primary phone number and address.
 The directory will call your business and provide you with a unique pin that allows you to post or update your listing information.
 You should gather all your business information before you start to speed up getting your listing.
-You can promote in-house dining, catering services, food deliveries and more.
+You can promote in-house dining, catering services, food deliveries, and more.
+You can also use an online ordering system to improve your business.

 You can even find local citations for your food truck business.
 Food Truck Pages is an example of a site that reviews food trucks and provides information about what's available.
 You can find other food truck citations by searching for "food truck directories" to see all the options.
 Even though food trucks can move around to find business, that doesn't mean you can't post information about your truck and schedule.
 You can also create a food truck Facebook page to let customers know what you sell and where you’ll be at any given time.